actualbudget/docs/docs/getting-started/envelope-budgeting.md

 is working towards your financial goals.

-## Zero-Sum Budgetings Strategies you can use
+## Zero-Sum Budgeting Strategies you can use

 Every one has a different situation so there isn't a once size fits all way to assign your available funds.
 Detailed below are a few strategies you can use.